City of London swords: Travelling State Sword

 Because the State Sword is so valuable, there is in addition a Travelling State Sword used on ceremonial occasions outside the City of London.
 It looks very similar to the State Sword itself, but weighs less at 4 lb 0 oz and has a slightly longer blade at 3 ft 2+5/8 in.
 It was made by Wilkinson Sword in 1962 and presented to the City by Lord Mayor Sir Ralph Perring.
 Rather than the Damascene pattern, its blade is finely etched.

 Perring himself took the Travelling State Sword on its first foreign excursion, together with the mace, on a visit to Canada in 1963, during which he opened Ottawa's Exhibition.

 Old Bailey Sword

-The Old Bailey Sword hangs behind the senior judge sitting at the Old Bailey, one of the buildings housing the Crown Court in London.
-When the Lord Mayor opens the term at the Old Bailey, it is placed above his-or-her chair.
-The Cutlers' Society records that this is the sword that was made by Richard Mathew in 1562–63 and presented to the City in 1563.
-They quote William St John Hope describing it as follows:
+The Old Bailey Sword is displayed behind the Senior Judge sitting at the Old Bailey, a Crown Court in London, hanging above his chair when the Lord Mayor opens proceedings at the Old Bailey.
+The Cutlers' Company records that this is the Sword made by Master Cutler Richard Mathew in 1562 and presented to the City in 1563.
+They quote Sir William St John Hope describing it as follows: